 Every ten years, America comes together to participate in the census or count of everyone living in the country.
 It includes people of all ages, races, citizens and non-citizens, providing the basis for distributing billions of dollars in federal funding.
+Buckeye has partnered with the iCount2020 campaign to help get the word out about the importance of the 2020 Census.
 Taking part in the census is your right and civic duty.

 Why it matters

 The U.S. Census affects every city and resident across the country, including right here in Buckeye.
 An accurate count of the city’s population is vital because the information is used for many things, including:

 - Distributing more than 700 billion in federal funding.
 Arizona share is $13.5 billion

 - Ensuring public safety and planning new schools and hospitals

 - Improving old neighborhoods and developing new homes

 - Decisions on where to build new offices and stores, creating more jobs

 Every household must complete a census survey by April 1, 2020 and this time it’s easier than ever.